EvaluationContext/evaluationcontext.github.io/_posts/2025/2025-05-07-fabric-cicd.md

 └── 📄 .gitignore
 ```

-Firstly we'll add a test Power BI Project file to the `fabricItems`{:. txt} folder.
+Firstly we'll add a test Power BI Project file to the `fabricItems`{:.txt} folder.

-`parameter.yml`{:. txt} can be use to find and replace any value in your files.
-If you provide a `environment`{:. txt} variable in your `FabricWorkspace()`{:. txt} definition you can replace specific values for test vs prod.
+`parameter.yml`{:.txt} can be use to find and replace any value in your files.
+If you provide a `environment`{:.txt} variable in your `FabricWorkspace()`{:.python} definition you can replace specific values for test vs prod.
 This provides alot of flexibility, but it feels like for general variables you want to change by default, you might want a more well defined and concise structure that improves the readability of the repo.
 I like pbitools use of a json file to adjust properties, but yaml might also be a good option.
-I am going to add a `deploymentManifest.json`{:. txt} to define the Workspace name to deploy to, based on a Environment name.
+I am going to add a `deploymentManifest.json`{:.txt} to define the Workspace name to deploy to, based on a Environment name.

 ```diff
  ├── 📁 fabricItems